Inverter vs Non-Inverter Refrigerators: Which Is Better?

 How each type handles voltage fluctuations can be important, especially in areas with unstable power.

-- More suitable for areas with unstable power supply.
+• More suitable for areas with an unstable power supply.

 Now that we’ve compared the key features of both inverter and non-inverter refrigerators, it’s time to think about which one best fits your needs.
 Let’s look into the factors you should consider when making your choice.